thaurelia/egtb-priority/analysing-lichess-game-database.md

 One can say WDL is used to determine *which* positions to play and DTZ – *how* to play those positions.
 Not exactly what happens but close; also, it's possible to play with WDL EGTBs only, using them to analyse more complex positions for conversion options and later use engine to play the simplified positions.
 A lot of those positions aren't complex enough to require DTZ info to be played perfectly.

-A-a-anyway, after downloading the full 6-piece Syzygy EGTBS I went online to search for opinions and previous analyses for 7-piece Syzygy.
+A-a-anyway, after downloading the full 6-piece Syzygy EGTBs I went online to search for opinions and previous analyses for 7-piece Syzygy.

 Chess forums were more or less the same with KRPPvKRP, KPPPvKPP and KBPPvKBP being the top 3 suggestions which is understandable: rook and pawn and pure pawn endgames are the most common, and bishops being valued more than knights is nothing new.